 Even if regulatory authorities approve any of our product candidates, they could approve less than the full scope of uses or labeling that we seek or otherwise require special warnings or other restrictions on use or marketing.
 Regulatory authorities may limit the segments of the diabetes population to which we or others may market our Technosphere Insulin System or limit the target population for our other product candidates.
 Based on currently available clinical studies, we believe that our Technosphere Insulin System may have certain advantages over currently approved insulin products or pulmonary insulin products in development, including its approximation of the natural first-phase insulin release spike.
 Nonetheless, there are no assurances that these and other advantages, if any, of the Technosphere Insulin System have clinical significance or can be confirmed in head-to-head clinical trials against appropriate approved comparator insulin drug products.
 Such comparative clinical trials are required to make these types of superiority claims in labeling or advertising.
-These aforementioned observations and others may therefore not be capable of substantiation in comparative clinical trials prior to our NDA submission, if at all, or otherwise may not be suitable for inclusion in products labeling or advertising and, as a result, our Technosphere Insulin System may not have competitive advantages when compared to other insulin products.
+These aforementioned observations and others may therefore not be capable of substantiation in comparative clinical trials prior to our NDA submission, if at all, or otherwise may not be suitable for inclusion in products.